 Our business continuity consulting services use a proven risk management process for business continuity planning and work with you and your team to discover all potential impacts of a disaster or technology event and then build recovery processes ahead of time – before they are ever needed – covering all identified impacts.

 Additionally, we work with you to plan the recovery process – taking the extra time and effort to plan not only when your systems will be available (commonly known as the Recovery Time Objective), but also the point in time where you recover the data from (commonly known as the Recovery Point Objective).

-Partner with a technology and Managed IT Services provider who will guide you in navigating the tricky nuances of business continuity and disaster recovery planning.
-Solution Builders is different because we don't talk geeky-tech talk, rather we speak your business language and align your business continuity planning needs to ensure you are recoverable in all situations.
-We’ve been serving the greater Minneapolis and St. Paul area since 1995 and want to be your technology and Managed IT Services partner.
+Partner with a technology and Managed IT Services provider who will guide you in navigating the tricky nuances of business continuity strategies and disaster recovery planning.
+Solution Builders is different because we don’t talk geeky-tech talk, rather we speak your business language and align your business continuity planning needs to ensure you are recoverable in all situations.
+We’ve been serving organizations like yours since 1995 and want to be your technology and Managed IT Services partner.

 Protect Your Data by Asking These Key Questions:

 - Co-location or relocation: meaning where is your data stored?